 ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
 You will also learn some general information on surviving the disease.
 To see other pages, use the menu on the side of your screen.

 Each year an estimated 8,000 people in the United States are diagnosed with a neuroendocrine tumor that starts in the gastrointestinal tract, which includes the stomach, intestine, appendix, colon, or rectum.
 Most cases are diagnosed in people who are in their early 60s.

-The 5-year survival rate is the percentage of people who survive at least five years after the tumor is found.
-The five-year survival rate of people with neuroendocrine tumors varies and depends on several factors.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate of people with neuroendocrine tumors varies and depends on several factors, including where the tumor is located.
 Check the section for the specific type of neuroendocrine tumor (see the Overview section) for more information.

 More than 1,500 people in the United States are diagnosed with Merkel cell cancer each year.
-The five-year survival rate of people with Merkel cell cancer is about 60%.
+The 5-year survival rate of people with Merkel cell cancer is about 60%.
 It is much higher if the cancer is found early, before it has spread to the lymph nodes or distant parts of the body.

-Sources: American Cancer Society.
+Source: American Cancer Society.

-The next section in this guide is Risk Factors and it explains what factors may increase the chance of developing this disease.
+The next section in this guide is Risk Factors .
+It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.